 As part of the planning process, a survey was conducted through both in-field observations, as well as data collection online using the Hall County Assessors website.
 This survey noted the use of the tract in the study area.
 These data from the survey are analyzed in the following paragraphs.
-Figure 3 shows the only use present in the study area is Public.
+Figure 3 shows the uses present in the study area are residential, public, and vacant.
+The study area is primarily vacant.